msaroufim/MLblog/_posts/2015-03-18-alternatives-to-numbers.md

 {% endhighlight %}

 ###Epilogue
+---
 This is a simple yet neat application showing why we shouldn't attach much importance to our numbering scheme.
-This idea is not foreign to most computer scientists since they are used to working in different bases.
-Symbols such as 1,2,3 are just abstractions over quantities and we musn't forget what it is that we are actually making statements about.
+This idea is familiar to most computer scientists since they are used to working in different numerical bases.